jcarpenter-uam/uam-it/README.md

 ## Talos Setup

 Follow these steps in order to configure and bootstrap your Talos cluster.
+Official docs can be found [here](https://www.talos.dev/v1.11/talos-guides/install/virtualized-platforms/proxmox/).

 1.  **Find Your Virtio Disk**